 Hi,

 I am building a matrimony match website and have created multiple custom profile fields.
-Out of this I have to show the following fields on header
+Out of this I have to show the following fields on header1) Age

 2) Current Location